Indexing head: Manual indexing heads

 A dividing head mounted on the table of a small milling machine.
 The direct indexing plate and center are visible facing the camera.
 An interchangeable indexing plate is visible on the left side.

 Indexing is an operation of dividing a periphery of a cylindrical workpiece into equal number of divisions by the help of index crank and index plate.
 A manual indexing head includes a hand crank.
 Rotating the hand crank in turn rotates the spindle and therefore the workpiece.
 The hand crank uses a worm gear drive to provide precise control of the rotation of the work.
 The work may be rotated and then locked into place before the cutter is applied, or it may be rotated during cutting depending on the type of machining being done.

 Most dividing heads operate at a 40:1 ratio; that is 40 turns of the hand crank generates 1 revolution of the spindle or workpiece.
 In other words, 1 turn of the hand crank rotates the spindle by 9 degrees.
 Because the operator of the machine may want to rotate the part to an arbitrary angle indexing plates are used to ensure the part is accurately positioned.

 Direct indexing plate: Most dividing heads have an indexing plate permanently attached to the spindle.
 This plate is located at the end of the spindle, very close to where the work would be mounted.
 It is fixed to the spindle and rotates with it.
 This plate is usually equipped with a series of holes that enables rapid indexing to common angles, such as 30, 45, or 90 degrees.
 A pin in the base of the dividing head can be extended into the direct indexing plate to lock the head quickly into one of these angles.
 The advantage of the direct indexing plate is that it is fast and simple, and no calculations are required to use it.
 The disadvantage is that it can only be used for a limited number of angles.

+In high-precision manual and CNC indexing heads, a Hirth joint is frequently used to provide positive locking and precise angular alignment.
+This mechanism is preferred over friction-based locks because its straight-tooth geometry ensures exceptional static stiffness and positional repeatability, allowing the workpiece to withstand heavy cutting forces without angular displacement.